 Valeria Duca (b.
 1995, Moldova) started her career at an early age.
 Her first exhibition took place when she was only 12 years old in her hometown, Chisinau, generating endless appreciation for her abstract work and her sense of colour.
+Valeria’s works have evolved over the course of her sixteen-year career, from expressive abstract painting towards figurative realism.
+Not a student of an academy or part of an atelier, her realism is riddled with symbolism in an attempt to create visual metaphors.
+A narrative depicting, if not a descent into madness, then at least a blurring of the edges of normality, at times flirting with the surreal.

 Multiple museums from Eastern Europe have eagerly collected her works from the very beginning.
 Valeria’s paintings can be found in the public collections of the Museum of History and Archeology in Moldova, the Museum of Visual Art in Galati, Romania, the Museum of Western and Eastern Art in Odessa, Ukraine, the Museum of the Village, Bucharest, Romania and the Folk Museum, the Palace of Parliament, Bucharest, Romania.